Posts

 Image

-Every year, when the India Meteorological Department (IMD) releases its seasonal monsoon forecast, one common question immediately follows: “So, will the monsoon definitely be good or bad this year?”
+Introduction Every year, when the India Meteorological Department (IMD) releases its seasonal monsoon forecast, one common question immediately follows: “So, will the monsoon definitely be good or bad this year?”
 This year, many students, friends, weather enthusiasts, and members of the public asked similar questions after seeing IMD’s probabilistic monsoon forecast map.
 At first glance, the map may look confusing because it uses probabilities instead of giving a simple “yes” or “no” answer.
 However, this probabilistic approach is one of the most scientifically meaningful ways to describe seasonal monsoon forecasts.
 Unlike a daily weather forecast, which predicts conditions over the next few days, a seasonal monsoon forecast describes the likelihood of different rainfall outcomes several months in advance.
 Understanding this distinction is the key to interpreting the forecast correctly.
 Figure 1.
-Probabilistic forecast of rainfall categories (Below Normal, Normal, and Above Normal) over India dur...
+Probabilistic forecast of rainfall categories (Below Normal, Normal, and Above Normal) o...

 El Niño Does Not Always Mean “No Rain” During the Monsoon: Can Better Water Management Reduce Its Impacts?